agilesix/AgileSix.com/src/pages/work.md

 ---
 templateKey: work
 title: What we've done
+subtitle: There’s no one-size-fits-all solution for digital transformation.
 intro: >-
   Every one of our projects has required a lot of listening, iterating, and custom-tailoring.
 Check out some of the problems we’ve solved and clients